-An abdominal mass is an abnormal growth that occurs in the abdomen.
+An abdominal mass is an abnormal growth in the abdomen.
 An abdominal mass causes visible swelling and may change the shape of the abdomen.
 A person with an abdominal mass may notice weight gain and symptoms such as abdominal discomfort, pain, and bloating.

 Masses in the abdomen are often described by their location.
 The abdomen is divided into four sections called quadrants.
 An abdominal mass may occur in the right upper quadrant, left upper quadrant, right lower quadrant, or left lower quadrant.
 The stomach is also divided into two sections: the epigastric section and the periumbilical section.
 The periumbilical section is located below and around the belly button; the epigastric section is located above the belly button and below the ribs.